Very Small Business (TV series)

 Very Small Business is an Australian television comedy series first broadcast on Wednesday 3 September 2008 on ABC1.
-The series is written by Wayne Hope, Gary McCaffrie, and Robyn Butler, and produced by Hope and Butler.
+The series is written and created by Wayne Hope, Gary McCaffrie, and Robyn Butler, and produced by Hope and Butler.
 It comprises fourteen half-hour episodes.

 A new season began screening in September 2018 titled Back in Very Small Business.
 It comprises six half-hour episodes.

 Synopsis

 Don Angel is the small business owner of the Worldwide Business Group, a business he's trying to grow.
-This business includes publishing of dubious niche magazines such as Feelin' Great, Railway Union Monthly and Music, Music, Music, Music - mere vehicles used by smooth-talking Don to sell advertising space to unsuspecting businesses.
+This business includes publishing of dubious niche magazines such as Feelin' Great, Railway Union Monthly and Music, Music, Music, Music – mere vehicles used by smooth-talking Don to sell advertising space to unsuspecting businesses.
 He's just hired Ray Leonard, a down-and-out former journalist for The Australian, as his senior journalist and sole employee.